top of page

 BACKGROUND

-On the eve of the twentieth century, a series of events and circumstances brought about a small, religious revolution along the Upper Forks of the Satilla River, in South Georgia.
-There, in the Summer of 1899, two young men clad in black dress suits and derby hats came strolling across the Coffee County line, moving with a purpose, like men on a mission.
-The searing white sands of the Wiregrass South were too dry to grow much, but would nonetheless prove to be a fruitful field, wherein would grow several branches of their rapidly growing church.
+On the eve of the Twentieth Century, a series of events and circumstances brought about a small, but significant religious revolution in the area along the Upper Forks of the Satilla River, in southeastern Georgia.
+There, in the Summer of 1899, two young men, clad in black dress suits and derby hats, arrived in Coffee County, walking with purpose and zeal, like men on a mission.
+The searing white sands were too dry for anything other than pine trees and wiregrass to grow in abundance, but the region would soon become a fruitful field for their unique faith, producing several branches of their relatively new, but prolific church.
+From the seeds of their efforts, despite parched conditions, poverty, and persecution, grew a uniquely peculiar feature of the cultural landscape in the Wiregrass South: a cluster of large and thriving Mormon communities, with several organized congregations in rural, rugged, remote South Georgia.

-From the seeds of their efforts, despite parched conditions, poverty, and persecution, grew one of the most unique and peculiar features of the Wiregrass cultural landscape: a cluster of large and thriving Mormon communities, with several organized congregations at the turn of the century in rural, rugged, remote South Georgia.
-At a time when no organization of Latter-day Saints existed anywhere in the cosmopolitan expanse of greater Atlanta, two sizeable Mormon congregations were flourishing in the faraway wilderness of Coffee County.
-They were called Cumorah and Utah, honoring the faith's birthplace in the east, and it's heartland in the west.
-They are among the oldest established congregations of Latter-day Saints in the State of Georgia.
+At a time when no organization of Latter-day Saints existed in the cosmopolitan expanse of greater Atlanta, two sizeable Mormon congregations were flourishing in the faraway wilderness of Coffee County.
+They were named Cumorah and Utah, honoring the faith's birthplace in the east, and it's heartland in the west.
+Today, though their original names and meetinghouses are gone, the Cumorah and Utah congregations — now the Douglas Wards and Pearson Ward, respectively have been continuously active since their formations, and are among the oldest established units of the Church of Jesus Christ of Latter-day Saints in the State of Georgia.

 R. Ethan Craigue | Valdosta State University, 2016 | Revised 2019